otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-github-workflow-and-c#-basics.md

 # Formative Assessment Submission

-Create a new pull request and assign **grayson-orr** to review your practical submission.
+Create a new pull request and assign **grayson-orr** to review your submission.
 Please don't merge your own pull request.